How To Use Gym Equipment For Beginners – SWEAT

 The lat pull-down machine targets your ‘latissimus dorsi’ (or ‘lats’), one of the largest muscles in your back, while also engaging your biceps and shoulders.
 Working your lats can help to improve posture and protect your spine during other exercises while also sculpting and strengthening the muscles in your back.

-The machine will have a seat, a hanging bar, and adjustable resistance, usually in the form of a weight stack with a pin.
-Set the pin to a weight you’re comfortable with, then sit on the seat with your feet flat on the floor.
+Start by placing the pin to a weight you’re comfortable with, then sit on the seat facing the machine with your legs on either side of the seat and your feet flat on the floor.
 If you can’t reach the bar while seated, you may need to adjust it or ask a gym staff member for assistance.

-Performing lat pull-downs can help you build your upper-body strength, particularly if your goal is to progress to a pull-up.
+Performing lat pull-downs can help build your upper-body strength, particularly if your goal is to progress to a pull-up.
 As your pulling strength increases, you’ll be able to move on to the assisted pull-up machine or use resistance bands, and eventually progress to an unassisted pull-up.

 2. Seated row